Last Updated on January 3, 2021 by Lori Geurin

 - Dietary sugar intake produces free radicals and damages DNA (22).

 - Sugar may contribute to poor eyesight and macular degeneration (23).

+And, above all, sugar makes you hungrier and increases your risk for diseases, chronic health conditions, and mood disorders.
 Eating sugar (or not eating sugar) is a personal choice.

 Also, if you’re looking for a natural sugar substitute that is actually good for you, I recommend Stevia.
 You can learn more about it in Stevia Health Benefits, Safety And Inside Information.

 What’s your favorite tip for cutting back on sugar?
 What do you eat when you’re craving something sweet?

 Share your thoughts about sugar below in the comment section!